P.E., Health & Wellbeing Curriculum

 We believe that PE helps children to develop a sense of well-being, a greater understanding of healthy lifestyles and deepens feelings of self-confidence.
 We also believe that it teaches children, through experience, to know about the value and benefit of physical activity whilst at school and throughout life.
 PE lessons should cater for individual abilities and group skills in a progressive programme.
 The skills we hope children will develop through PE include: co-ordination, strength, stamina, skillfulness, spatial awareness and a desire to perform to their best abilities.

 Our aim is to deliver active, holistic cross-curricular P.E. lessons so our children develop a love for learning whilst also becoming healthier, happier and more productive, both in and out of the classroom.

-As a school we provide the children with two hours of P.E. each week and all children are encouraged to be actively involved in these sessions.
-(Children with physical challenges are supported to achieve their own goals.)
-Each week we also ensure we provide the children with opportunities to share their feelings in weekly circle time.
+As a school we provide the children with two hours of physical activity each week and all children are encouraged to be actively involved in these sessions.
+(Children with physical challenges are supported to achieve their own goals).
+We also ensure we provide the children with opportunities to share their feelings in weekly circle time.
 All children are encouraged to contribute at their own level.

 Health and Safety

 Children are encouraged to take their own safety and the safety of other children into consideration whilst participating in P.E. lessons or clubs.
 Children are required to wear suitable clothing for P.E. and teaching staff should wear comfortable clothing and shoes when teaching P.E.
 The school policy is that children should not wear any jewellery whilst participating in any physical activity.

 Our school provides a range of lunch time and after school P.E. related activities, including High 5 netball, football, athletics, tag rugby, dance and running.
 These clubs further encourage children to develop their skills and develop teamwork and cooperation.
 We enter many KS1 and KS2 competitions to provide the children with opportunities for healthy competition and to practise skills they have learnt during P.E. sessions.